datjan/HomeSpanUI/README.md

 # HomeSpanUI :house:
 HomeSpanUI is an easy-to-use WebUI running on your ESP32 controller.
-It is based on the famous [HomeSpan](https://github.com/HomeSpan/HomeSpan) library which make it possible to create your own ESP32-based HomeKit devices.
+It is based on the famous [HomeSpan](https://github.com/HomeSpan/HomeSpan) library which makes it possible to create your own ESP32-based HomeKit devices.

 You can install HomeSpanUI on nearly every ESP32 controller and access the UI with a simple web browser.
 A few clicks and you can add own devices and pair them with HomeKit.